-Julia holds a B.A. from Hampshire College in Studio Art and Youth Development, and completed her M.A.T in Art Education at Tufts University and the School of the Museum of Fine Art.
-She has presented at conferences of the MA Art Education Assoc., the Consortium for Innovative Environments, and the PA Chapter – National Assoc. for Multicultural Education.
-She currently sits on the Philadelphia Commission for Women.
+Julia holds a B.A. from Hampshire College in Studio Art and Youth Development and completed her M.A.T in Art Education at Tufts University and the School of the Museum of Fine Art.
+She is a board member of the Girls Justice League and sits on both the Philadelphia Commission for Women and the Philadelphia Poet Laureate Governing Committee.
 Publishings include chapters in “Difficult Dialogues about Twenty-First-Century Girls” edited by Donna Marie Johnson and Alice E. Ginsberg, 2015, and the “Journal of Applied Arts & Health”.
-Julia is a recipient of a Leeway Art and Change Grant and has exhibited her work in group and solo shows.
-Her art can also be found on the cover of "Re-Writing the Return to Africa," by Anne Francios and in "Affirming Diversity: The Sociopolitical Context of Multicultural Education," by Sonia Nieto and Patty Bode.
+Julia is a recipient of two Leeway Art and Change Grants and has exhibited her work in group and solo shows.
+Her art can also be found on the cover of “Re-Writing the Return to Africa,” by Anne Francios, and in “Affirming Diversity: The Sociopolitical Context of Multicultural Education,” by Sonia Nieto and Patty Bode.